 How do you define beauty?

-Real beauty is genuine smile, laugh lines, excitement in the eyes - when you can tell a person is thrilled to be in that moment.
+Real beauty is a genuine smile, laugh lines, excitement in the eyes - when you can tell a person is thrilled to be in that moment.
 Beauty isn’t something I can see but something I can feel.
 It’s a warmth.
 That being said, there’s tremendous beauty in being vulnerable.
 I would be remiss to say beauty is always about feeling strong or conveying confidence.
 It’s about feeling both ends of the spectrum.
 You can't feel real empowerment if you don't experience those lows; it's in those moments when you have to summon extra courage or when you realize how resilient you truly are.
 That's real beauty.

 Lynda's 'Can't Live Without' Beauty Products